-The general consensus is that films rarely live up to the books they are inspired by.
+The general consensus is that films rarely live up to the books that they are inspired by.
 Broadly speaking, we would have to agree.
 Most films would have to be three or four times the length to include all the expansive details and minutiae that are included in their literary counterparts.
 Some books are even considered to be ‘unfilmable’ as they are thought to contain too much information to be adapted for the big screen.
 This has not stopped some ambitious filmmakers from trying, and it often results in abject failure and negative criticism.

 In truth, most films are and always have been inspired by some form of literature.
 You only have to look at the amount of comic book films that adorn the local cinema screens to realise that very few films are created from completely original inspiration.
 There are however, plenty of good examples of film productions doing justice to their source material.
 And so, we present 9 Times The Film Lived Up To The Book…